Helter Skelter (1976 film): Plot

 During the trial, testimony is heard from Linda Kasabian regarding the Tate and LaBianca murders despite repeated objections from the counsel for the defense.
 At one point Manson leaps at the judge but is subdued.
 He demands to give testimony, much of which works to his disadvantage.
 Due to their continuous disruptions, the defendants are ordered out of the courtroom during the closing arguments.
 Ultimately all of the defendants are sentenced to death but California later eliminates the death penalty in 1972, making the convicts eligible to apply for parole in the future.

 Cast

 Broadcast history

 The first part of the film premiered on CBS on Thursday, April 1, 1976 with a Nielsen rating of 35.2 and an audience share of 57%, making it the most watched made-for-TV movie ever, surpassing 1972's The Night Stalker.
 The concluding part aired the following night and had an ever better rating of 37.5 and an audience share of 60%.

-The average household share of 36.5 was eclipsed the following year by Little Ladies of the Night but the 37.5 rating for the concluding part was not eclipsed by a made-for-TV movie until 1983's The Day After.
+The average household share of 36.5 was eclipsed the following year by Little Ladies of the Night but the 37.5 rating for the concluding part was not eclipsed by a made-for-TV movie until 1983's The Day After which, as of 2023, still holds the record for the most-watched made for television film.

 At the time of its broadcast, the average household share made it the eleventh-highest-rated movie to air on network television, and as of 2003 it ranked 16th.

+Notable Facts

+The 1959 Ford driven by Linda Kasabian on the two nights of murder was loaned to the producers by LAPD for use in this film.

+The actual LaBianca residence was used for exterior shots in this film.